Caroline-xinyue/todoist-api/source/includes/_tutorial.md

 #### When using curl through the shell...

-We use the `/API/v7/sync` endpoint, and then specify the following arguments:
+We use the `sync` call, and then specify the following arguments:

 - The user's API token which is set to `token=0123456789abcdef0123456789abcdef01234567`.
 - The sync token that we received on the reply of our previous request, and which denotes that we want an incremental sync, so we set `sync_token="aLGJg_2qwBE_kE3j9_Gn6uoKQtvQeyjm7UEz_aVwF8KdriDxw7e_InFZK61h"`.
-- That we want to get back only the `projects`, and not any other data, so we set `resource_items='["projects"]'`.
+- That we want to get back only the `projects`, and not any other data, so we set `resource_types='["projects"]'`.
 - We send a single `project_add` command that will create a new project, and we specify as the only argument to that command the `name` of the project which is set to `Project1`.
 - We also need to specify 2 UUIDs: the `uuid` that that will uniquely identify our command, and the `temp_id` which is a temporary ID we set to our new project, and we can use that later on to identify it to the server, without a need to know its real ID, which is assigned at the time of creation on the server.
+Note that in these examples we're using UUID values, but you could also use a shorter strings containing letters and/or numbers, but you need to make sure they will be random and unique.

 In the results we get back, we notice the following data: